-Temperature is proportional to the square of the average particle speed, so doubling that to 2/5 mi/sec would increase the temperature to 2100 F above Absolute Zero, or about 1650 F, which is close to the average temperature in the thermosphere, and less than the maximum temperature, during solar maximum.
+Temperature is proportional to the square of the average particle speed, so doubling that to 2/5 mi/sec would increase the temperature to 2100 F above Absolute Zero, or about 1650 F, which is close to the average temperature in the thermosphere, and less than its maximum temperature (near and during solar maximum).

 This speed has to be compared to escape velocity (8 mi/sec) to decide whether particles can escape.
 The escape velocity is 16 to 20 times greater than the average velocity of normal molecules (8 divided by 2/5 or 1/2).

-The question of whether an atmosphere can escape is usually expressed in terms of the Jeans theory (by James Jeans, 1916?).
-There seems to be some disagreement in the exact results, which are complicated (hopefully, I will be able to provide more definitive answers at a later date), but the following results are generally agreed upon:
+The question of whether an atmosphere can escape is usually expressed in terms of the Jeans theory (by James Jeans, about 1916?).
+There seems to be some disagreement in the exact results, which are complicated, but the following is generally agreed upon:

 The rate of loss of an atmosphere depends upon the ratio of escape velocity to average particle speed in the upper atmosphere.
 IF THE RATIO IS 5, THE ATMOSPHERE ESCAPES IN TIMES OF THE ORDER OF 100 MILLION YEARS.
 (General agreement about this result).

-Well under 1 million years, if ratio is 4 (more particles in high-velocity tail).
+Well under 1 million years if the ratio is 4 (since there are more particles in the high-velocity tail).

-Well under 10 thousand years, if ratio is 3 (still more high-velocity particles).
+Well under 10 thousand years if the ratio is 3 (still more high-velocity particles).

-Well over 10 billion years, if ratio is 6 (fewer high-velocity particles).
+But over 10 billion years if the ratio is 6 (fewer high-velocity particles).

-Well over 1 trillion years, if ratio is 7 (still fewer high-velocity particles).
+And well over 1 trillion years if the ratio is 7 (still fewer high-velocity particles).

-SO, NORMAL GASES, with ratio of 16 to 20, are held onto forever (as we might expect, since we're breathing them, after 4.5 billion years of Earth history).
+SO NORMAL GASES IN OUR ATMOSPHERE, with ratios of 16 to 20, are held onto forever (as we might expect, since we're breathing them after 4.5 billion years of Earth history).

-HOWEVER, lighter gases move faster (at atomic level) than heavy ones, because Temperature is proportional to particle mass, as well as square of speed.
-Oxygen atoms move 40% faster than oxygen molecules, helium atoms move 4 times faster, and hydrogen atoms move almost 6 times faster, than the "average" of normal particles.
-Therefore, the ratio of 16 to 20 times for normal air molecules is cut to 11 to 14 for oxygen atoms (still high enough to hold on, forever and ever), 4 to 5 for helium (lost in times of the order of millions to tens of millions of years), and 3 (plus or minus) for hydrogen (lost in times of the order of thousands or tens of thousands of years).
+HOWEVER, lighter gases move faster (at the atomic level) than heavy ones, because temperature is proportional to particle mass, as well as the square of their speed.
+Oxygen atoms move 40% faster than oxygen molecules, helium atoms move 4 times faster, and hydrogen atoms move almost 6 times faster, than the "average" speed of normal particles.
+Therefore, the ratio of 16 to 20 times for normal air molecules is cut to 11 to 14 for oxygen atoms (still high enough to hold on, forever and ever), 4 to 5 for helium (lost in times of the order of millions to tens of millions of years), and about 3 for hydrogen (lost in times of the order of thousands or tens of thousands of years).

-Actually, losses can be even greater, as this ignores the possibility (substantial possibility, according to some calculations) that ionized particles can be accelerated along the magnetic field lines, and into space, at an even greater rate.
-For helium, in particular, the loss rate must be of the order of a million years or less, given the low helium abundance in our atmosphere, and the rate of helium production by radioactive decay inside the Earth, which is considerably faster than predicted by these numbers, and loss of ionized helium particles along magnetic field lines in the arctic and antarctic is thought to be the primary loss mechanism.
+Actually, the losses can be even greater, as this ignores the possibility (the substantial possibility, according to some calculations) that ionized particles can be accelerated along the magnetic field lines and into space at an even greater rate.
+For helium, in particular, the loss rate must be of the order of a million years or less (given the low helium abundance in our atmosphere and the rate of helium production by radioactive decay inside the Earth), which is considerably faster than predicted by these numbers, so that the loss of ionized helium particles along magnetic field lines in the Arctic and Antarctic is thought to be the primary loss mechanism.

-Quick Summary of How This Will End When Finished (Revised 10/22/02)
+A Quick Summary of How This Will End When Finished

-If a planet is very large, such as one of the Jovian planets, so that its escape velocity is far larger than the average speed of the gas particles, even for the faster-moving atoms of hydrogen and helium, then it will be able to hold onto any gas, including those "light" gases.
+If a planet is very large, like one of the Jovian planets, so that its escape velocity is far larger than the average speed of the gas particles even for the faster-moving atoms of hydrogen and helium, then it will be able to hold onto any gas, including those "light" gases.